Page Reviewed / Updated - Feb. 2019

-The State of Illinois created the Illinois Community Care program for seniors who are in danger of being placed in a Medicaid-funded nursing home.
-The program seeks to support the elderly to remain living at home, or in the home of caregivers, and thereby avoiding costly nursing home care paid for by the state.
-The program achieves this goal by paying for a variety of services, supports, and technologies that enable independent living or ease the workload on family caregivers.
+The State of Illinois created the Illinois Community Care Program (CCP) for seniors who are in danger of being placed in a Medicaid-funded nursing home.
+This program seeks to support the elderly to remain living at home, or in the home of caregivers, and thereby avoiding costly nursing home care paid for by the state.
+CCP achieves this goal by paying for a variety of services, supports, and technologies that enable independent living or ease the workload on family caregivers.
 For example, adult day care and personal care in-home are covered, which allow family members who care for an elderly loved one at home to work during normal business hours.

 Illinois residents, including legal aliens, can receive services under the Community Care Program if they meet the following criteria.